Support For Survivors

 Victims No Longer: The Classic Guide for Men Recovering from Sexual Child Abuse – Mike Lew

-Offers a message board and chat room, free lending library, and numerous articles and resources.
+Pandora’s Project offers a message board and chat room, free lending library, and numerous articles and resources.
 They welcome all survivors of sexual violence.
 Has links to handouts on healthy sexuality after sexual assault, as well as many other issues concerning sexual assault.

-Designed to help victims become survivors, and communicate in the recovery of sexual violence.
+After Silence was designed to help victims become survivors, and communicate in the recovery of sexual violence.
 Their mission is to support, empower, validate, and educate survivors, as well as their families and supporters.
 The core of their organization is a support group, message board, and chat room where victims and survivors come together online in a mutually supportive and safe environment.

-Website committed to promoting healthy sexuality, with particular attention to survivors of sexual abuse.
+Healthysex.com is committed to promoting healthy sexuality, with particular attention to survivors of sexual abuse.